vdaas/vald/docs/contributing/reviewer-guideline.md

 The following criteria often determine the choice of communication tool:

 - On GitHub Mainly used for specific questions or comments about the code.
 If the exchange is unsuitable for comments, use Slack or Zoom.
-- On Slack Used for brief exchanges.
+- On Slack, used for brief exchanges.
 If the discussion is likely to be lengthy or complex, switch to Zoom.
 - On Zoom Used when more complex communication is necessary.

 Regardless of where communication takes place, ensure that the results are documented on GitHub or in the code as a record of the communication.

 ## Effect measurement

-Once a month, a report is created at https://github.com/vdaas/vald/issues.
+Once a month, a report is created at [Vald Issues](https://github.com/vdaas/vald/issues).

 This report includes the time taken from when a Pull Request is opened to when it is merged and a summary of this data.
 Regularly reflect on this information.